Skip to main content

 The BHS touch

 Very few tour operators venture into Mauritania.
-Only BHS does so with an expedition aboard the legendary “Train du Desert”: to cover the 400km separating the Atlantic coasts from the mythical Saharan region of Adrar, we will spend 12 hours inside the open-air wagon of the longest freight train in the world—over 3 kilometers of cars dedicated to transporting iron ore.
-It will be the most exciting adventure of your life!
+Only BHS offers an expedition aboard the legendary “Train du Désert,” covering the 400 km that separate the Atlantic coast from the mythical Saharan region of Adrar.
+We will spend 12 unforgettable hours aboard the open-air wagon of the world’s longest freight train, over 3 kilometers long and dedicated to transporting iron ore.
+An adventure unlike any other.

 Highlights